 When you say Camarines Norte, Calaguas automatically comes to mind.
-Sure there are other tourist spots like Bagasbas and Mercedes group of islands, but Calaguas reigns supreme in terms of tourist visitation.
-This month, I went with a group of fellow travel bloggers to explore the rest of Camarines Norte.
-We’d toured JSMS Farm, island hopped in Parola Island and Calalanay Island (Jose Panganiban) and relaxed for a whole day in Selfie Beach (Capalonga).
+This time, I explored another area of Camarines Norte.
+With Efrelinda Tours, I visited JSMS Farm and then island hopped in Parola Island and Calalanay Island (Jose Panganiban) and then relaxed for a whole day in Selfie Beach (Capalonga).

 Parola Island got its name from the parola (or lighthouse) that was built in the island.
 According to Ms Ruthie, a tourism officer, the island is closed during Wednesdays for cleaning.
 This is important since trash can get swept ashore from the ocean, especially during the monsoon season.